-It is common to refer to the outcrop or local-scale character of fault zones as fault anatomy (Fossen 2016).
-This Explanatory Note uses the following key terminology for three aspects of fault zones:
+It is common to refer to the outcrop or local scale character of fault zones as fault anatomy (Fossen 2016).
+Key terminology that is used in this Explanatory Note are three aspects of fault zones:

-- Principal slip surfaces: These are discrete surfaces that are the main location where most of the relative displacement of the two sides of the fault occur.
-They commonly have clear evidence of frictional wear processes, including friction striations and polishing. - Fault core: Near the principal slip surfaces it is common, although not universal, for there to be a zone of pulverised and ground rock material (also known as gouge or cataclastic material) derived from the surrounding rock, with a smaller grain size and possibly reduced permeability to fluid flow. - Fault damage zone: Surrounding the fault core and principal slip surfaces there may be a zone of increased fracture density in comparison to the broader host rock material.
+- Principal Slip Surfaces discrete surfaces that are the main location where most of the relative displacement of the two sides of the fault occur.
+These commonly have clear evidence of frictional wear processes including friction striations and polishing. - Fault Core near the principal slip surfaces, it is common, although not universal for there to be a zone of pulverised and ground rock material (also known as gouge or cataclastic material) derived from the surrounding rock, with a smaller grain size and possibly reduced permeability to fluid flow. - Fault Damage Zone surrounding the fault core and principal slip surfaces there may be a zone of increased fracture density in comparison to the broader host rock material.

 The thickness and character of damage zones and fault core materials is of key importance to hydrogeology.
-These aspects determine whether the faults will act as preferential fluid flow conduits (for example, enhanced flow through fractures in the fault damage zones) or as flow barriers (reduced flow because of fine-grained fault core materials).
+These aspects determine whether the faults will act as preferential fluid flow conduits (for example enhanced flow through fractures in the fault damage zones) or as flow barriers (reduced flow because of fine-grained fault core materials).

-In the absence of the ability to make direct, site-specific measurements of fault anatomy, it is appropriate to consider references to outcrop studies for conceptualisation.
-Outcrop studies of faults demonstrate that fault zones are exceedingly complex, and because of this it is difficult to estimate the dimensions and properties of the principal slip surface, the fault core(s) and the damage zone using sub-surface data.
+In the absence of the ability to make direct, site specific measurements of fault anatomy, it is appropriate to consider references to outcrop studies for conceptualisation.
+Outcrop studies of faults demonstrate that fault zones are exceedingly complex, and because of this it is difficult to estimate the dimensions and properties of the principal slip surface, the fault core(s) and the damage zone using subsurface data.
 As such, it is appropriate to include large uncertainties or error ranges when performing calculations and simulations that might be incorporated into groundwater flow predictions.

-There are a number of studies that can be used as starting points for the hydrological conceptualisation of faults, including, but not limited to:
+There are a number of studies that can be used as starting points for the hydrological conceptualisation of faults, including:

-- scale and fault zones in interbedded clastic rocks: Fossen (2016), Davatzes and Aydin (2005), Shipton and Cowie (2001), Schultz (2019), Sosio de Rosa et al. (2018) and Walsh and Watterson (1988) among others - fault transmissibility: Manzocchi et al. (2010) and Sperrevik et al. (2002) - potential biases in conceptual models of fault zone character and anatomy: Scibek et al. (2016) and Shipton et al. (2019).
+- scale and fault zones in interbedded clastic rocks: Fossen (2016), Davatzes and Aydin (2005), Shipton (2001), Schultz (2019) and Sosio de Rosa et al. (2018); - fault transmissibility: Manzocchi et al. (2010) and Sperrevik et al. 2002; and - potential biases in conceptual models of fault zone character and anatomy: Scibek et al. (2016) and Shipton et al. (2019).

-Some studies of groundwater flow around faults tend to propose singular fault behaviour and frequently reference Caine et al. (1996), Bense et al. (2013) and Caine and Tomasiuk (2003).
+Some studies of groundwater flow around faults tend to propose singular fault behaviour and frequently reference Caine et al. (1996), Bense et al. (2013), and Caine and Tomasiuk (2003).
 Cain et al. (1996) concentrate dominantly on fault zones in crystalline basement rocks, whereas Bense et al. (2013) provide a broad overview of faults in a wide range of rock types.
 Figure 3 provides an overview of the relative scales of observation and testing.
 It provides a starting point when planning geological and hydrogeological investigations.
 Of particular note is that the key geometric features related to faults can be inferred using geophysical and outcrop mapping.

 2.3.
-Graphical representations of fault juxtaposition
+Geometry, juxtaposition and Allan Maps

-It is important to assess the potential effects of individual faults, particularly where stratigraphic and hydrological units (stratigraphic layers / aquifers / aquitards) are juxtaposed across the faults.
-Juxtaposition area can provide an estimate for across fault leakage potential.
-As a first step, Allan Maps can provide a useful tool for this purpose and were first proposed or described by Allan (1989).
+It is important to represent the effects of individual faults in 3D, particularly which stratigraphic and hydrological units (stratigraphic layers/aquifers/aquitards) are juxtaposed across the faults.
+This juxtaposition area can provide an estimate for across fault leakage potential.
+Allan Maps can provide a useful tool for this purpose and were first proposed or described by Allan (1989).